-Smalls: A phillipino-inspired smoke shack, the aptly named smalls only has a handful of counter seats, but the garlic rice and fried beets make this a must-try option for dine-in or take-away.
+Smalls: A Phillipino-inspired smoke shack, the aptly named smalls only has a handful of counter seats, but the garlic rice and fried beets make this a must-try option for dine-in or take-away.
 The Pulled Pork platter comes with a heaping portion of garlic rice and texas toast as well as unbelievably flavorful 5-spice fries.
 The bibimbap is a savory and satisfying rice and veggie dish, topped with your meat or tofu of choice.
 Fried chicken takes 20 minutes to prepare, as it’s fried to order, but it is SO worth the wait!
-The ever-changing Market Vegetables might include charred zucchini or long beans, corn elotes, or kabocha squash, and there are always other inventive specials making the rounds.
-Tiny tots LOVE the rice and veg, but be sure to mind for spice if your little ones are sensitive.
+The ever-changing Market Vegetables might include charred zucchini or long beans, corn elotes, or kabocha squash.
+There are always other inventive specials making the rounds.
+Tiny tots LOVE the rice and veg.
+Be sure to mind for spice if your little ones are sensitive.
 Tuesday through Saturday, Smallschicago.com.

 *Kid friendly is sometimes relative – for dinner options, you may feel most comfortable going early, around 5-7pm